coredns/policy/README.md

 In addition to using the built-in action/expression syntax, the _firewall_ plugin can use a policy engine plugin to evaluate policy.

-To use a policy engine plugin, you'll need to compile plugin into CoreDNS, the declare the plugin in in your Corefile, and reference the plugin as an action of a firewall rule.
+To use a policy engine plugin, you'll need to compile the plugin into CoreDNS, then declare the plugin in your Corefile, and reference the plugin as an action of a firewall rule.
 See the "Using a Policy Engine Plugin" example below.

 When authoring a new policy engine plugin, the plugin must implement the `Engineer` interface defined in firewall/policy.

-This reposiory includes two Policy Engine Plugins:
+This repository includes two Policy Engine Plugins:
-* *themis* - enables Infoblox's Themis policy engine yo be used as CoreDNS firewall policy engine
+* *themis* - enables Infoblox's Themis policy engine to be used as a CoreDNS firewall policy engine
 * *opa* - enables OPA to be used as a CoreDNS firewall policy engine.

 ## External Plugin

-*Firewall* and other associated policy plugins in this repository are *external* plugins, which means it they are not included in CoreDNS releases.
+*Firewall* and other associated policy plugins in this repository are *external* plugins, which means they are not included in CoreDNS releases.
 To use the plugins in this repository, you'll need to build a CoreDNS image with the plugins you want to add included in the plugin list.
 In a nutshell you'll need to:
-* Clone <https://github.com/coredns/coredns> release. e.g. ` git clone -b v1.6.9 --depth 1 https://github.com/coredns/coredns .`
+* Clone <https://github.com/coredns/coredns> release, e.g., ` git clone -b v1.6.9 --depth 1 https://github.com/coredns/coredns .`
 * Add this plugin to [plugin.cfg](https://github.com/coredns/coredns/blob/master/plugin.cfg) per instructions therein.
-Order in this file is important, it dictates the order of plugin execution when processing a query.
+Order in this file is important, as it dictates the order of plugin execution when processing a query.
 The firewall plugin should execute before plugins that generate responses.
 * `make -f Makefile.release DOCKER=your-docker-repo release`
 * `make -f Makefile.release DOCKER=your-docker-repo docker`
 * `make -f Makefile.release DOCKER=your-docker-repo docker-push`